 Stories empower, shock, enlighten and change opinions and behaviour.
 This is what I aim to do and so these offers will help you to change your student’s awareness and understanding.

-For October 2020, during #DomesticViolenceAwarenessMonth I’m offering two things for you which will help you boost your PSHE and RSE delivery and allow you to discuss this difficult but essential topic:
+For October 2020, during #DomesticViolenceAwarenessMonth we offered two things for you which will help you boost your PSHE and RSE delivery and allow you to discuss this difficult but essential topic – we’ve extended the offer for you:

 - Live 45 minute or one-hour keynotes or assembly sessions which can be beamed in virtually to your school including Q&A and worksheets for you to use as follow up in RSE / PSHE sessions.
-Any day to suit your school, most times of the day for a flat fee of £250, instead of the usual £395. (with 10% going to Refuge – the Domestic Violence Charity)
+Any day to suit your school, most times of the day for a flat fee of £249 instead of the usual cost of £395.

 - One year’s access to Sarah’s Story as a pre-recorded set of three films delivered by me for you to show as many times as you wish over the course of a year including a teacher preparation film, one 15 minute keynote featuring Sarah’s story and another 15 minute film which is a set of discussion points backed up with paperwork which will be emailed as PDF printable sheets.
-This is £249 instead of the usual £295, again with 10% going to Refuge.
+This is £295 rather than the usual £349 for the full year.

-The ‘LIVE’ offer is for bookingsmade in October 2020 but can be delivered at any time in this academic year.
+The ‘LIVE’ offer is for bookings made UNTIL 30th November 2020 but can be delivered at any time in this academic year.
 The online pre-recorded version can obviously be shown as many times as you wish across your whole school.

 Here’s a link to an article written by Elisa Menendez and published last October on the Metro newspaper’s website: https://metro.co.uk/2019/10/14/brother-woman-murdered-nagging-partner-teaches-teens-domestic-violence-10917811/